 4. The human author's point may expand or gain detail in light of further revelation.
-When put in context of the entirety of the Bible, the human author's point is not weakened or ignored but more light from other passages is shed onto its original meaning.
+When put in context of the entirety of the Bible, the human author's point is not weakened or ignored but is illumined from other passages which shed light onto its original meaning.